Old Bethpage Village Restoration: Activities

 There are a number of weekend events including Civil War re-enactments and holiday events, celebrating such occasions as the Fourth of July and Thanksgiving.
 In the winter, there are also Candlelight Evenings when the front portion of the village is open at night, and the village is decorated for a 19th-century Christmas.
 There are caroling and specialty snacks and cider, among other festivities.
 Other special events include "Sheep to Shawl" days, Hands-on-History Sundays (where children can participate in period chores), and Halloween complete with ghost tours, pumpkin carving, and a scavenger hunt.
 Additionally, the Long Island Fair has been held at the site since the village opened; the fair includes a series of vintage base ball games, played with the mid-19th-century rules, as well as craft sales, and demonstrations of 19th-century crafts and occupations.
 In recent years, there has been a small summer camp organized for local children in the village, called the Junior Apprentice Program.
 In 2017, the Restoration added several escape room style interactive games that take place in the historic houses themselves.
-Other special events include the Great Jack O’Lantern Blaze, Nassau County’s largest Halloween event.
+Other special events include the Great Jack O'Lantern Blaze, Nassau County's largest Halloween event.
 Each fall, Historic Hudson Valley creates this tremendous artistic production celebrating Long Island’s rich history.
-It includes a display of thousands of illuminated jack o’lanterns and elaborate pumpkin sculptures hand-carved by local artisans.
+It includes a display of thousands of illuminated jack o'lanterns and elaborate pumpkin sculptures hand-carved by local artisans.
 The experience, which is taking place for 30 nights in 2023, includes an immersive half-mile walking trail with synchronized lighting and an original soundtrack playing throughout the experience.

 Old Bethpage Village Brass Band

 The Old Bethpage Village Brass Band is a regularly performing Civil War-style brass band that can oftentimes be seen marching the streets and performing outdoor afternoon concerts.
-The band was formed by Dr. Kirby Jolly and was featured as one of brass bands on Ken Burns' 1990 PBS mini-series, The Civil War.
+The band was formed by Dr. Kirby Jolly and was featured as one of brass bands on Ken Burns's 1990 PBS mini-series, The Civil War.
 The Old Bethpage Village Brass Band is the one early American brass band that is fully supported by a county parks department in the country.

-Restoration Farm
+Restoration farm

 A small private sustainable organic farm was organized on 7 acres of the village in 2007.
 It sells its produce at a farm stand and through a CSA.